claytonwramsey/chess-engines-class/hw2/README.md

 - You can run `cargo doc --open` to open a book containing the documentation for all the code in this assignment in a human-readable way.
 - You can format your code with `cargo fmt` to make it less painful to look at.
+- You can use `cargo clippy` to get a highly-opinionated linter to review your code.
 - If you want to make your perft routine really fast, try profiling it and generating a flamegraph with [inferno](https://github.com/jonhoo/inferno).
   This will provide really useful information on where the slow parts of your code are.